-Superannuation is a legal requirement in Australia where employees must be paid 9.5% of their salary into a Superannuation fund that they cannot access until they reach retirement age.
+Superannuation is a legal requirement in Australia where employees must be paid 10.0% of their salary into a Superannuation fund that employees cannot access until they reach retirement age.

 How is Superannuation Calculated?